Tharunkathulla/springboot-jwt-auth/README.md

 # Spring Boot JWT Authentication API

-This is a demo Spring Boot application that demonstrates how to implement JWT (JSON Web Token) based authentication and authorization.
+This is a  Spring Boot application that demonstrates how to implement JWT (JSON Web Token) based authentication and authorization.

 ## 🔐 Features